By The Wyoming LLC Attorney TeamSep 29, 2022

 There are several advantages to starting a business without a formal structure, including a sole proprietorship.
 These include fewer responsibilities to file paperwork, inexpensive costs, and a way to “test the waters” before fully committing to establishing an LLC.

-However, it is important to note that starting a business with filing for an LLC can carry significant risks.
+However, it is important to note that starting a business by filing for an LLC can carry significant risks.
 This is especially true when you have other business partners and/or employees.

 If you don’t create an LLC or other business entity, your personal property and finances may be at risk if any business problems occur.
 Also, the lack of formal structure can leave your business unorganized and without a framework to handle conflict.
 The following are some disadvantages for starting a business without an LLC.